-3.23 In 2018, the gross weekly median pay for those working in District was £391.90 compared with a figure of £342.10 for those who live in the council area.
-Both of these were lower than the overall NI average (£423.10).
-Those working in the District tend to earn more than those who live in DCSDC.
-This is as a result of a greater tendency of workers to commute into the council area for higher earning employment
+3.23 In 2019, the gross weekly median pay for those working in DCSDC was £381.3 compared with a figure of £384.3 for those who live in the council area.
+Both of these were lower than the overall NI average (£429.2).
+Until 2019, those working in DCSDC tended to earn more than those who live in DCSDC.
+This is as a result of a greater tendency of workers to commute into the council area for higher earning employment.
+Date for 2019 suggests an increase in male earnings, specifically for those who reside in the council area.
+It remains to be seen if this trend continues or is a result of sampling variability within the source data.